 have either a background of technology (science, engineering, product design, …) or in humanitarian or social fields (human rights, logistics, business, arts, …)

 The application process will be kicked off here on the 1st of May.
 Please apply with a one-pager CV and fill out all fields of the application form.
-The application will be closed on the 1st of June.
+The application will be closed on the 1st of June for most roles, however we encourage artists and applicants with a strong medical and / or health background to apply by latest 30th of June.
 Later applications cannot be taken into consideration.
 Due to the large number of participants, predefined number of teams and their members, we have to be strict about our deadline.

 Applicants who successfully passed the first step, will be invited to attend a short video interview mid of June.
 An introduction to the video interview process you find here.